Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 # according to your executor core number
 spark.executor.sql.oap.cache.external.client.pool.size       10
 ```
- Start plasma service manually
+ Start Plasma service manually

-plasma config parameters:
+Plasma config parameters:
  ```
- -m  how much Bytes share memory plasma will use
+ -m  how much Bytes share memory Plasma will use
  -s  Unix Domain sockcet path
  -d  Pmem directory
  ```

-You can start plasma service on each node as following command, and then you can run your workload.
+You can start Plasma service on each node as following command, and then you can run your workload.
 If you install OAP by Conda, you can find plasma-store-server in the path **$HOME/miniconda2/envs/oapenv/bin/**.

 ```
 ./plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem